kun126/seam-carving-example/README.md

 # seam-carving-example
-A python notebook implementing seam carving with dynamic programming
+A course project implementing seam carving with dynamic programming